 Clash of Interest

 It is possible that the holding company does not own 100% of the shares in the subsidiaries.
 In such a case, it is possible that the remaining shareholders do not agree with the decisions of the holding company.
-Or there can be disputes and conflicts between the shareholders and holding company due to different impacts on their interests.
+Or there can be disputes and conflicts between the shareholders and holding companies due to different impacts on their interests.
 This will add further complexity to the operations.
 And it remains no more an easy task to carry on smooth operations of the companies under the group.

 Although a holding company structure is cost-effective, it has its own costs too.
 These can vary more or less depending on the number of subsidiaries, the type of operations, and more.
-The additional costs also include registration fees, as well as cost for maintaining accounts and compliance costs.
+The additional costs also include registration fees, as well as costs for maintaining accounts and compliance costs.